Pupsourcing¶

 Process each event and update a regular database table:

-Now you can query: SELECT * FROM users_view WHERE status = 'active' - fast and simple!
+Now you can query: SELECT * FROM orders_view WHERE status = 'shipped' - fast and simple!

 Key insight: You keep both the events (for history and replaying) and projections (for fast queries).
 The projections are built by processing events and can be rebuilt at any time.